 Associate of Applied Science

-Graduates of the program will be able to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the OTA program will be eligible to register for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
-In Texas, the COTA must obtain state licensure to practice under the supervision of a registered Occupational Therapist (OTR).
-This two-year program prepares individuals for careers as Certified Occupational Therapy Assistants (COTA).
-This program has a Competitive Entry selection process based on a competitive point system.
+All states require occupational therapy assistants to obtain licensure in order to provide occupational therapy services.
+In Texas, the OTA must obtain state licensure to practice under the supervision of an Occupational Therapist (OT).

 Application Requirements